codefresh-plugins/npm-publish/README.md

 ## How to use

-- Add as a dependency to your project `npm install --save-dev ci-publish`
+- Add as a dependency to your project `npm install --save-dev release-to-npm`

 - Login into your project's NPM registry